3 Things Moms Should Know When Going Back to College

 Take advantage of available resources

 Despite the obstacles you’ll have to overcome, there are a number of resources available to help moms go back to school and get a degree.
 Finding help at home is crucial.
 Make sure you have reliable child care, whether from a partner or someone else.
 If possible, get help with other domestic duties, such as laundry, cleaning, shopping, and errands.
 When you begin registering for classes, you’ll want to create a strong relationship with an academic advisor.
 There may be opportunities for testing out of courses you’re already familiar with, and your advisor is the best way to find these opportunities.
 Next, you’ll want to visit your institution’s financial aid office.
-CollegeAmerica offers several adult student scholarships, like the Single Parent Scholarship and the Moms in Math Scholarship.* There are other external scholarships and grants available for moms looking to complete their education.
+Independence University offers several adult student scholarships, and there are other external scholarships and grants available for moms looking to complete their education.
 Start with a FAFSA application, which will determine if you qualify for a Federal Pell Grant.
 You’ll be surprised to learn what grants and scholarships are available if you do a little digging.
 Apply for as many as you can.

 Avoid scholarship and student loan services scams